 “Witchcraft”

-Under the CAR penal code, witchcraft or sorcery is a criminal offense punishable by death.
-Although no one has received death penalty based on witchcraft, a high number of individuals have been arrested and had to face sentences from 1 to 5 years in prison or were subjected to a large fine by local standards (up to US$1,500).
+Article 149 of CAR’s penal code states that witchcraft or sorcery is a criminal offense punishable by imprisonment, a fine or by hard labor.
+A high number of individuals have been arrested and had to face sentences from one to five years in prison or were subjected to a large fine by local standards (up to US$1,500).
 Accusations of witchcraft are often a result of interpersonal disputes, and in the absence of hard evidence, convictions are often based on accusations alone.

 Women’s rights and violations

-Furthermore, inflated charges can be brought based on alleged defamation, incitement to ethnic or religious hatred, and the publication or broadcast of false information that could “disturb the peace”.
-In April 2014, the editors of two newspapers were arrested for publishing stories critical of the President Samba-Panza.
+Furthermore, inflated charges can be brought based on alleged defamation, incitement to ethnic or religious hatred, and the publication or broadcast of false information that could “disturb the peace.”